Planning pre-application advice service with effect from 3rd April 2023

 Freedom of Information Act

 The Freedom of Information Act 2000 requires us to make all documents available to members of the public, if requested.
 Pre-application advice can only be treated as confidential if there are clearly demonstrable issues of commercial sensitivity or other significant reasons why this information may not be made public.
-(Any enquiry in this category should be clearly marked as confidential).
+(Any enquiry in this category should be clearly marked as confidential, stating why the information would be exempt from disclosure under the Freedom of Information Act 2000).
 If a planning application is made as a result of pre-application advice, all documentation may be publicly available, as they will form background papers to the application.